 The rest of the page is her story, her picture with the pet, and her unique cooking philosophy.
 Then we see promises about what readers can achieve if they devote time to her blog — again, that’s important.
 And last, of course, an encouraging CTA that invites readers to email her, which basically means subscribing to her newsletter.

 The key takeaway?
-Speak your unique values loud and clear, and tell how you can benefit readers.
+This is one of the website about me examples that show how important it is to peak your unique values loud and clear, and tell how you can benefit readers.

 17. Raelyn Tan